daemon1995/era_gaming_mods/Advanced Classes Mod/readme.txt

 - I want to learn all secondary skills to Master and Grandmaster regardles of my current class!
 Answer: Check out the new game mode made by Berserker.
 Activate it at map start.

+- With Berseker option I can learn all skills to Master and Grandmaster regardless of my class okay, but can I get rid of the whole class system?
+I dont want to play as Hunter, Druid and other shit.
+Answer: Yes use the Berserker option in combination with the "select class" option.
+When you first get asked to promote to a class, choose "Never ask again", this will disable any class for this hero.

 - What does Magic Strength do?
 Answer: It is a new stat for mainly caster Heroes which ensures that they are realy better casters than Warrior Heroes.
 The power of some spells now depend on your MS and not on your Spell Power.
 1 SP equals 1 MS, also several secondary skills give you MS. - Magic Strength scaling factor for big and small maps (XXL-Maps 80%, XL-Maps 85%, L-Maps 100, M-Map 110% S-Maps 120%, this ensures somewhat similar power of spells on all map sizes)

 - I really like the Spell Trainer option but I think the damage increase per level is to low, can that be changed?
-Answer: Yes, in the erm file just search for damage increment and change for example from 2% to 5%.
+Answer: Yes, in the erm file just search for damage increment and change for example from 1% to 5%.
 Now each level up for damage spells will give you +5% damage.

 - Can I use THIS or THAT mod together with AC Mod?
 Answer: Most probably yes, just try it out.
 What usually happens is that skill descriptions are overwritten, but in most cases the effect will still work/apply.